intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 ## Access Files for the kubectl Client

 On your _Installer Machine_, the following files are created in the Installation folder.
-These files are *access files* used to connect to the cluster using kubectl client.
+These files are *access files* used to connect to the cluster using `kubectl` client.

-As an output of Kubernetes installation, files are created in the main installation directory:
+As an output of Kubernetes installation, `platform-admin.config` file is created and the installation log is written into the log folder in the main installation directory:

 `platform-admin.config - cluster admin config file`

-As an output of the Nauta installation, files are created in main installation directory:
+As an output of the Nauta installation, As an output of Kubernetes installation, `platform-admin.config` file is created and the installation log is written into the log folder in the main installation directory:

 `nauta-admin.config - NAUTA admin config file`

 ## Upgrading Nauta

-As an admin, you may be required to upgrade Nauta to gain new features, implement new networking configurations, or stay up-to-date with current versions, and so on.
+As an administrator, you may be required to upgrade Nauta to gain new features, implement new networking configurations, or stay up-to-date with current versions, and so on.

-### Upgrading Nauta Procedure
+## Upgrading Nauta Procedure

 To upgrade Nauta, do the following: